jrwalworth/SD-Sessions/readme.md

 7. Spot submissions - take a pic, tag it, categorize it, share it.
 8. Rating scale for skate spots and shops will be based on a 4 point scale and will be rated in wheels.
 A one wheel rating is low, while a 4wheel rating is the best.
 Most ratings are estimated to be in the 2-4 range if they are on the platform.

+### Features and Attributions
+- Leaflet & OpenStreetMap API for open source map visualization and tagging.
+- LatLong.net webscrape to generate lat/lon coordinates for specify address.